-Each dental implant replaces a single tooth—or can be the pillar for a dental bridge or support for a denture—and this restorative dentistry technique is frequently used as an alternative to traditional dentures.
-Dental implants are composed of a titanium post that mimics a tooth’s natural root, as well as a porcelain replacement tooth that is handcrafted to blend seamlessly with the rest of your smile.
-Dental implants require daily cleaning at home with a waterpik, and regular dental cleanings and checkups with your dentist allowing you to eat, brush, floss, and rinse as if you had never had any dental work done.
+Dental implants can replace a single tooth or more.
+They can be the pillar for a dental bridge or support for a denture.
+This restorative dentistry technique is frequently used as an alternative to traditional dentures.
+Dental implants are composed of a titanium post that mimics a tooth’s natural root, as well as a porcelain replacement tooth that is handcrafted to blend seamlessly with or even enhance the rest of your smile.
+This advanced restorative solution allows you to eat, brush, floss, and rinse almost as if you had never had any dental work done.

 Why Choose Us for Dental Implants?

-At our practice, we can provide dental implant restorations that are made from the most advanced materials available, including zirconia and other innovative ceramics.
+At our practice, we can provide dental implant rehabilitations that are made from the most advanced materials available, including prosthetics of zirconia and other innovative ceramics.
 Our zirconia implant-supported crowns, bridges, and dentures offer superior esthetics, durability, biocompatibility, and longevity.
-In all cases, the restorations we provide are customized to suit the unique needs of each patient and fabricated in reputable dental labs that deliver only the finest finished products.
-The exceptional treatment and results you receive from Dr. Iñiguez and his team are on par with what you could expect from top cosmetic dentistry practices in the United States, but at a fraction of the price.
+In all cases, the dental rehab we provide is customized to suit the unique needs of each patient and fabricated in reputable dental labs that deliver only the finest finished products.
+The exceptional treatment and results you receive from our surgeon—Dr. Martinez—and the prosthetic team are on par with what you could expect from top cosmetic dentistry practices in the United States, but at a fraction of the price.